Watch Vice President-elect Kamala Harris' full acceptance speech from Delaware Saturday night

 SEE ALSO: Watch President-elect Joe Biden's full speech

-"Every little girl watching tonight sees that this is a county of possibilities," Harris said.
+"Every little girl watching tonight sees that this is a country of possibilities," Harris said.

 The remarks were some of the most direct she has delivered about her history-making role as Biden's running mate.